dbaarda/LightLdapd/README.rst

 It does not yet support TLS encryption, so should not be used on untrusted networks unless put behind an ssl proxy.

-It has not been optimized at all, and is currently very inefficient.
-It does a full scan of all users and groups every search request.

 Contents
 ========